Jas-SinghFSU/Prime-Number-Multiplication-Table/README.md

-# Prime Number Multiplication Table (Funding Circle)
+# Prime Number Multiplication Table
 Generates the first N prime numbers and makes a multiplication table based off of them.
 You can add more values to an already existing set by utilzing the existing functionality.

 ## Getting Started